anderscorr/china-free/README.md

 Technical Suggestions:
-Github (not blocked in China), p2p,
-Encrypted data stream to look like random bytes,
-File storage on innocuous-looking website,
-Receiver can download this, and then decrypt the data back into their original form,
+Github (not blocked in China), p2p, encrypted data stream to look like random bytes, file storage on innocuous-looking website, receiver can download this, and then decrypt the data back into their original form.

 Technical Questions:
 What is the average page count (or number of words) in these books?